saif-mal1k/Salesforce-Notes/Admin/chapter_05_DataSecurity.md

   - When object-level permissions conflict with record-level permissions, the most restrictive settings win.
   - ex: a user can view his own records, but not others
   - to manage record level access -
+    - **sharing settings** -
       - **Org wide defaults** -
         - specify the default level of access users have to each others’ records.
+      - **Sharing rules** -
+        - Sharing rules are exceptions to OWD for particular groups of users.
+        - Sharing rules give access to users so they can get to records they don’t own or can’t normally see.
+        - They can’t be stricter than your organization-wide default settings.
     - **Role Hierarchies** -
       - give access for users higher in the hierarchy to all records owned by users below them in the hierarchy.
       - Role hierarchies don’t have to match your organization chart exactly.
       - Instead, each role in the hierarchy must represent a level of data access that a user or group of users needs.
-    - **Sharing rules** -
-      - Sharing rules are exceptions to OWD for particular groups of users.
-      - Sharing rules give access to users so they can get to records they don’t own or can’t normally see.
-      - They can’t be stricter than your organization-wide default settings.
     - **Manual Sharing** -
       - allows owners of particular records to share them with other users.